datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 Furthermore you explored the use case of summarising data using aggregated functions such as SUM and AVG

 Then you learned about difference between WHERE clause and HAVING clause when applying conditions in a SQL statement {{2}}
-T
-he HAVING clause was added to SQL because the WHERE keyword could not be used with aggregated functions.
+The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregated functions.

 You were able to answer key questions like